OudomMunint/Benchmark/README.md

 - Scroll down to see results.
 - `Runtime` in `seconds(s)` should be the benchmark.
+- `Global Runtime` in `seconds(s)` can also be the benchmark.
+- There might be a 20 seconds delay on first use due to hardware detection by `Hardware.Info`.

 # Compare your results to mine!